Firehed/webauthn-php/README.md

   Your application SHOULD update the persisted value each time this happens.
   Doing so increases security, as it improves the ability to detect and act on replay attacks.

+## Versioning and Backwards Compatibility

+This library follows Semantic Versioning.
+Note that classes or methods marked as `@internal` are NOT covered by the same guarantees.
+Anything intended explicitly for public use has been marked with `@api`.
+If there are any unclear areas, please file an issue.

+There are additional notes in Best Practices / Data Handling around this.

 ## Resources and Errata